-The Company's CEO and President are each 39.5% owners in the Company's VIE for which the Company is a primary beneficiary (see Note 1).
+The Company's CEO and President are each approximately 39.5% owners in the Company's VIE for which the Company is a primary beneficiary (see Note 1).

-The Company repurchased 9,110 and 159,523 common stock shares from certain Board members at market price during fiscal years 2023 and 2022, respectively.
+The Company repurchased 9,110 common stock shares during fiscal year 2023 from certain Board members at the then current market price.